Categories

 Articles about Dementia in Online Databases

-Another way to find information is by searching online databases that the Library subscribes to.
+Another way to find information is by searching online databases that the Library subscribes to with your Library card.
 Many times the latest research or resource is available in a magazine or journal article.
 Through the databases, you can find an articles that could help with a specific challenge or interest.
-For instance, we did a search for articles about music therapy and Alzheimer’s published in the last five years and found a wealth of articles.
+For example, browse the results of this search for articles about music therapy and Alzheimer’s published in the last five years.

 What makes this even more convenient is that the book lists, The Library’s catalog, and the articles can all be reached through your home computer, your tablet, or your smartphone 24 hours a day, 7 days a week.